The Private Files of J. Edgar Hoover: Portrayal of Hoover

 Finally, the film offers a hypothesis that Watergate and the fall of Richard Nixon was the direct result of the mysterious individual known as Deep Throat (whose identity was still a mystery at the time) having rescued Hoover's files on Nixon and his illegal activities, which were then leaked to Bob Woodward and Carl Bernstein in their investigation of the President.
 In an interview from 2019 writer-director Larry Cohen said he knew back then that Mark Felt was Deep Throat, and that this knowledge informed his film: "Nobody wanted to believe it.
 Least of all The Washington Post, because if it was known that Woodward and Bernstein had gotten their information from the FBI they wouldn’t have gotten any Pulitzer Prizes."

+Screenings

+The film was screened at the Paris French Cinémathèque in January 2023 as part of the Cohen retrospective.

+It was also screened on October 27, 2011 by Berkeley Art Museum and Pacific Film Archive as part of their New Hollywood retropective.
+It was shown digitally as the destroyed 35mm print found was discovered to have a severe case of vinegar syndrome.